What SilverDrill is:

 3 Turn the 3D view on or off

-type ( section ) and then type 'a' to choose the available
+same type ( section ) and then type 'a' to choose the available animations (

-animations ( such as rifle tosses and flag spins ) from a list.
-The animation
+such as rifle tosses and flag spins ) from a list.
+The animation will be

 A Select all cast members